drasyl/drasyl/docs/content/getting-started/quick-start.md

 The created `DrasylConfig` object can then be passed to the `DrasylNode` constructor.

-An overview of all available configuration parameters, their meaning and all default values can be found in the [`reference.conf`](https://github.com/drasyl-overlay/drasyl/tree/master/drasyl-core/src/main/resources/reference.conf) file.
+An overview of all available configuration parameters, their meaning and all default values can be found in the [`reference.conf`](https://github.com/drasyl-overlay/drasyl/tree/master/drasyl-core/src/main/resources/reference.conf) file and/or at the [configuration](../../configuration/) section.

 Further information can be taken directly from the configuration library that is used internally by drasyl: [https://github.com/lightbend/config](https://github.com/lightbend/config)